1st Mini Album (Jung Joon-young EP)

-Jung Joon Young 1st mini album is the self-titled debut EP by South Korean rock singer, Jung Joon-young, released by CJ E&M on October 10, 2013.
-It consists of six songs containing a pre-released track "병이에요 (Spotless Mind)", the title track, "이별 10분 전 (The Sense of an Ending)", and two songs that he participated in writing and composing: "아는 번호 (Missed Call)" and "Take off Mask" and other two songs "정말?
-(Really?)", and "Be Stupid".
+1st Mini Album is the debut EP by South Korean rock singer Jung Joon-young, released by CJ E&M on October 10, 2013.
+It consists of six songs including the pre-release single "Spotless Mind" (병이에요), the title track, "The Sense of an Ending" (이별 10분 전), and two songs that he participated in writing and composing: "Missed Call" (아는 번호) and "Take Off Mask".

-His 1st Mini Album did well; The album ranked at the top spot both on the daily and weekly chart of Synnara Record as a bestselling album during its first week and it totally sold over 12,804 copies from October until the end of 2013 in Korea.
-Plus, "병이에요 (Spotless Mind)" landed at the third place and "이별 10분전 (The Sense of an Ending)" also took the second place on the chart of MBC's music show 음악중심 (Music Core).
+1st Mini Album performed well commercially; the EP ranked at the top spot both on the daily and weekly chart of Synnara Record as a bestselling album during its first week and it sold over 12,804 copies from October until the end of 2013 in Korea.
+"Spotless Mind" also landed at third place and "The Sense of an Ending" also took the second place on the chart of MBC's music show Music Core.

-Jung Joon-young received New Male Solo Artist for "이별 10분전 (The Sense of an Ending)" at the 3rd Gaon Chart K-Pop Awards.
+Jung received the award for New Male Solo Artist for "The Sense of an Ending" at the 3rd Gaon Chart K-Pop Awards.